Breadline

 Overview

 BREADLINE was founded in 1995 by Mike Kirkwood, who had a vision to empower missionary-minded churches in Romania and the Republic of Moldova.
 Today, the charity focuses primarily on partners in Moldova, described as Europe's poorest country where average income is approximately £70 per month.
-As a UK registered charity since 1997, BREADLINE operates as a grant-making organization with 8-9 trustees and no salaried staff.
+As a UK registered charity since 1997, BREADLINE operates as a grant-making organisation with 9 trustees and no salaried staff.
 In 2023, the charity had total income of £244,478 and expenditure of £298,127, demonstrating active grant distribution.
 The charity's mission is to relieve poverty and provide life-changing opportunities by facilitating and empowering churches and local charities to develop projects with transformational impact on poor communities.
-BREADLINE's approach emphasizes respecting local partners' autonomy, allowing them to “determine the direction and pace of their work” while providing external support.
+BREADLINE's approach emphasises respecting local partners' autonomy, allowing them to “determine the direction and pace of their work” while providing external support.

 Funding Priorities